0xPolygon/polygon-docs/docs/cdk/getting-started/cdk-erigon/index.md

+CDK Erigon is the implementation of Erigon adapted to be a specialized framework for creating and managing chains that run the Polygon zkEVM protocol.
+Its code repository can be found at [0xPolygonHermez/cdk-erigon](https://github.com/0xPolygonHermez/cdk-erigon).

+## Erigon

 [Erigon](https://github.com/ledgerwatch/erigon), previously known as Turbo-Geth, is a high-performance Ethereum client designed to handle the growing demands of the Ethereum blockchain.
 It focuses on optimizing performance, disk space, and synchronization speed.

-Erigon has a modular architecture, which makes it highly efficient and customizable for various common blockchain tasks.

-## Key features

-### Modular architecture
+Erigon is characterized by the following features: Modular architecture, optimized performance, reduced disk usage, and fast synchronization.

-Erigon's modular design allows different components to be developed, optimized, and updated independently.
-This separation of concerns helps in improving the performance and reliability of each module.
+- Erigon has a modular architecture, which makes it highly efficient and customizable for various common blockchain tasks.
+This allows different components to be developed, optimized, and updated independently.
+Such a separation of concerns helps in improving the performance and reliability of each module.

-### Performance optimization
-Erigon employs advanced techniques for data handling, such as memory-mapped files and optimized data structures, to ensure high-speed processing of blockchain data.
+- Erigon employs advanced techniques for data handling, such as memory-mapped files and optimized data structures, to ensure high-speed processing of blockchain data.

-### Reduced disk usage
-By implementing a more efficient database schema, Erigon significantly reduces disk usage compared to other Ethereum clients.
+- By implementing a more efficient database schema, Erigon significantly reduces disk usage compared to other Ethereum clients.

-### Fast synchronization
-Erigon's fast sync method allows nodes to catch up with the blockchain more quickly by downloading only the most recent state of the blockchain, rather than the entire history.
+- Erigon's fast sync method allows nodes to catch up with the blockchain more quickly by downloading only the most recent state of the blockchain, rather than the entire history.

 ## Erigon as a sequencer

-Blockchain sequencers play a critical role in ordering transactions and creating new blocks.
-Erigon's sequencer processes incoming transactions, organizes them into blocks, and propagates these blocks across the network.
+L2 chains require sequencer nodes that play the critical role of ordering transactions and creating new blocks.

+Erigon can act as a sequencer to process incoming transactions, organize them into blocks, and propagate the blocks across the network.

 ## RPC node